 - 1. The Court uses Lexis and Westlaw. - 2.
 With respect to the United States Supreme Court cites, use U.S. and/or L.Ed. - 3.
 All attorneys are required to file all documents (except a document submitted under seal or subject to a motion to seal) with the Court through the efiletexas.gov electronic filing system.
 Persons not represented by an attorney are encouraged to e-file documents; however, e-filing is not required. - 4.
-The Court does not accept fax filing. - 5.
+The Court does not accept email or fax filing. - 5.
 The Court makes its orders available electronically. - 6.
-The Court does not record oral arguments.
+The Court records oral arguments.
+Recordings are posted on the Court's website.